jonbrick/figma-plugin-theme-variables-mapper/README.md

 - **🔍 Smart Validation**: Comprehensive error checking and reporting
 - **📊 Detailed Results**: Clear feedback on created, updated, removed, and failed variables
 - **🔄 Variable Lifecycle Management**: Replace mode removes orphaned variables

+## 🚀 Quick Start

+1. Install the plugin in Figma
+2. Select your source collection (where your design tokens live)
+3. Select your target collection (where theme variables will be created)
+4. Upload your CSS file with `@theme` definitions
+5. Review and apply the mappings

 ## 📋 CSS Format Requirements